chagri/CMPE273-Project/README.md

 In this project, we have created two bots: Slack-bot and Alexa-bot for CMPE green sheets.
 Slack-bot uses text-based Slack platform for building the chatbot while, Alexa-bot uses voice-based Alexa Skills Kit platform for building the Alexa-bot.
 Following are the details for corresponding bots:

 ## 1. Slack-bot:
+Slack-bot is designed to answer your questions.
+We have created the front end using PHP and MySQL.
+In the front-end we have created a form which takes in values for all the greensheets and enters into our database.
+Professors can create multiple greensheets for their respective subjects.
+Users can add specific questions related to these greensheets and we have created algorithms in python to efficiently query the database and fetch results for the same.

 ## 2. Alexa-bot: